slic3r/Slic3r-Manual/src/expert-mode/filament-settings.md

 Custom G-code can be added on a per-filament basis, exactly as in Printer Settings.
-Filament custom start G-code is always executed after the printer start gcode and the end gcode is executed before printer end gcode.
+Filament custom start G-code is always executed after the printer start gcode and the end G-code is executed before printer end G-code.

 #### Overrides

 - `Max volumetric speed` overrides the value given in Printer Settings.
 See that topic for more informaition.
 - `Compatible Printers` works the same as the option in Printer Settings.
 Set that topic for more information.